Zhangywh/PE-DBO/README.txt

-The code for the paper "High-Dimensional Dueling Optimization with Preference Embedding".
+The code for the paper "High-Dimensional Dueling Optimization with Preference Embedding", published in AAAI 2023.
+The appendix of this paper is attached to the main.pdf in the main folder.

-1. Requirements:
+1. Requirements

 conda 4.10.3
 Python 3.9.0
 bayesian-optimization 1.2.0